-b.
+- a.
 The clearing of vegetation should be kept to a minimum necessary in the right-of-way (ROW).
-Blanket spraying of broadleaf herbicides in ROW should be avoided.

-c.
-The periodic brush-hogging or mowing is required for ROW maintenance should be performed during the fall and winter months.

-d.
-The periodic removal of tall woody vegetation within the ROW should be performed during the fall and winter months.

-3. Erosion Control Measures (ECM): The ECM such as staked hay bales or silt screen barriers shall be implemented and maintained during construction.
+Blanket spraying of broadleaf herbicides in ROW should be avoided. - b.
+The periodic brush-hogging or mowing is required for ROW maintenance should be performed during the fall and winter months. - c.
+The periodic removal of tall woody vegetation within the ROW should be performed during the fall and winter months. - 4.
+Erosion Control Measures (ECM): The ECM such as staked hay bales or silt screen barriers shall be implemented at the toe of the stream channel and maintained during construction.
 Barriers shall remain in place and effective until sufficient vegetation coverage on exposed areas is established.
 Upon inspection of erosion control barriers, if there is any damage to the barrier, it shall be replaced or repaired within 24 hours of discovery.
 All exposed earthen areas, disturbed or newly created by the construction, shall be seeded immediately, replanted, or provided equivalent protection against subsequent erosion.